catseye/Chrysoberyl/article/Tools.md

 *   development-stage: work in progress
 *   reference-distribution: [Lariat distribution](https://catseye.tc/distribution/Lariat_distribution)

-Lariat is an abstract data type for lambda terms, consisting of six operations: `equal` and `fresh` (on names), and `app`, `abs`, `var`, and `destruct` (on terms).
-It is a total data type in the sense that all of the operations are defined on all properly-typed input values.
+Lariat is an abstract data type for proper lambda terms, consisting of four operations:
+`app`, `abs`, `var`, and `destruct`.
+Each of the operations produces a proper lambda term as its result, i.e. bound terms are never exposed to the user of the ADR.
+Lariat is a total data type in the sense that all of the operations are defined on all properly-typed input values.
 It is a higher-order data type in the sense that `destruct` takes function values as parameters.

 #### Implementation: Data.Lariat